‘Swing Time’, Part One, Chapter 2

 NYSSA

-(gradually) Well, I wouldn’t mind some fresh air myself.
-So long as we dance at some point during the evening…
+(gradually) Well, I would like to get fresh air.
+As long as we have our dance at some point in the evening, then…

 Suddenly, they’re interrupted, as Buster and Snowy come up behind them.